AymanMagdy/AymanMagdy/README.md

 I'm Ayman Soliman, a DevOps/Backend Engineer from Cairo, Egypt.

 -   :hammer_and_pick: I do Python for Devlopment and Scripting, Go for Development and for Kubernetes Services, and Ruby for Development.
+-   :package: I build softwares and I automate boring stuff.
 -   :airplane: I travel between Amazon Web Services and Google Cloud Platform regions.
--   :ship: I ship softwares in Docker and I drive the Kubernetes Clusters on Prem and in the Cloud.
+-   :ship: I ship softwares in Docker and I drive the Kubernetes Clusters on Prem and on the Cloud.
 -   :penguin: I love to play with Linux penguin.
--   :package: I build softwares and I automate boring stuff with Python and Bash Script.
 -   :seedling: Learning competitive programming.
 -   :man: Pronouns: he/him.